XiaoshuangLiu/MMM-learning/Basic math.md

 ### Leapfrog algorithm:
 - Simulate a trajectory using gradients of the posterior
-- Typically run 10–100 small steps
+- Typically run 10–100 small steps (step size, L(length?) are hyperparameters, need to find the optimal, NUTS（No-U-Turn Sampler） to find the optimal value)
-- Accept or reject the final position based on energy conservation
+- Accept or reject the final position based on energy conservation (how to decide if accept the new position: the change in energy before and after should be close to 0.
+If not: reject, go back to the last position)

 ✅ Only the **last position** in the trajectory becomes the sample (others are internal to leapfrog).